ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Themes: ~3,000 written in JSON
 ### Manage Packages and Themes: Packages, Themes and Install tabs in Settings View
 ### UI: Graphical
 This is a cross platform code editor written in Electron which has a highly customisable user interface and is highly extensible and has a large community.
 It has a huge set of features like Git and GitHub integration, snippets, autocomplete, markdown preview, settings GUI etc. coming inbuilt through preinstalled packages.
 Packages add a good amount of functionality, which adds a lot of features in it, like keybindings, linting, syntax, live server, tabbed terminal, color picker, formatting JavaScript, markdown to PDF etc. and themes add style to its user interface.
-Its user interface is good, with a classic menu layout with File, Edit, View, Selection, Find, Packages and Help tabs and at the left a pane to manage project files.
+Its user interface is good, with a classic menu layout with File, Edit, View, Selection, Find, Packages and Help menus and at the left a pane to manage project files.
 Ctrl-Shift-P opens command palette.
 ### Note: Sadly such a good editor and all its packages will be archived on December 15 2022 in favour of Visual Studio Code, vscode.dev and GitHub Codespaces.
 ## Visual Studio Code
 ### Written in: TypeScript, JavaScript